TerrySimBar/leaflet-challenge/README.md

 #### Features
-- Read in JSON data from URLs.
+- Use D3 to read in JSON data from URLs.

 - Create interactive visualizations which include options for toggling between map layers and clicking markers to get earthquake information.

 <br>

 #### Requirements & Dependencies
 This project does not use external dependencies managed through npm or yarn.
-Instead, all the necessary JavaScript libraries, including Leaflet, are included directly in the accompanying HTML file using `<script>` tags.
+Instead, all the necessary JavaScript libraries, including D3 and Leaflet, are included directly in the accompanying HTML file using `<script>` tags.
 These libraries are either hosted via Content Delivery Networks (CDNs) or included locally.
 <br>

 ---